What Is the Old Catholic Church?

 Over time, the Bishop of Rome began to claim more authority.
 Differences in culture, theology, and politics developed between Eastern and Western Christianity.
 In 1054, a formal split occurred between the Western Church (based in Rome) and the Eastern Orthodox Churches.
 Rome increasingly claimed that the Pope had supreme authority over all Christians everywhere.

-Many Catholics in the West accepted this over time, but not without difficulty.
+Many catholics in the West accepted this over time, but not without difficulty.
 Some theologians and entire regions questioned these changes, holding instead to the older model of shared leadership among bishops.

 The breaking point: Vatican I and papal infallibility